rswag/rswag/README.md

 ### Response headers ###

 In Rswag, you could use `header` method inside the response block to specify header objects for this response.
-Rswag will validate your response headers with those header objects and inject them into the generated swagger file:
+Rswag will validate your response headers with those header objects and inject them into the generated OpenAPI spec:

 ```ruby
 # spec/requests/comments_spec.rb